 “We’ve always taken the position where the more information that consumers have, the better decisions they can make,”

-The Toronto Real Estate Board said in a statement it was “disappointed” by the Federal Court of Appeal’s decision on Friday to uphold a 2016 Competition Tribunal ruling that said TREB’s practices prohibiting sharing home sales data online were anti-competitive.
+In a statement, the Toronto Real Estate Board said it was “disappointed” by the Federal Court of Appeal’s decision on Friday to uphold a 2016 Competition Tribunal ruling that said TREB’s practices prohibiting sharing home sales data online were anti-competitive.

 “We’ve always taken the position where the more information that consumers have, the better decisions they can make,” John Pasalis, president of the Toronto real estate brokerage Realosophy and a witness in favour of opening up the data said.